 The turned items shown on the pages here are a sample of Paul’s woodturning, produced in his workshop in the Forest of Dean, Gloucestershire.
 There is a selection of individual turned wooden bowls, vases, goblets etc. some are purely decorative and some are functional.
-Each one is hand turned and great attention is paid to the form and finish with the aim that each piece is both pleasing to the eye and tactile.
+Each one is hand made and great attention is paid to the form and finish with the aim that each piece is both pleasing to the eye and tactile.
 Paul’s woodturning also includes pieces enhanced with texturing, carving or colour so the permutations open to the woodturner are almost endless.
-Feel free to browse the woodturning gallery pages or woodturning store and if you have any questions, don’t hesitate to ask.
+Feel free to browse the woodturning gallery pages or woodturning shop and if you have any questions, don’t hesitate to ask.
 If you are unable to find what you want, specific commissions can be produced if required.
 Contact Paul for more details and to discuss your requirements.

 Wood for the Woodturner